Ingredion (INGR) Q3 2017 Results - Earnings Call Transcript

 Brett Hundley - Vertical Trading Group LLC

-I originally wanted to ask a broad question on NAFTA and I realized kind of quickly that I don't think any of us have a good idea of how that ends up.
+I originally wanted to ask a broad question on NAFTA, and I realized kind of quickly that I don't think any of us have a good idea of how that ends up.
 We all read about how things are trending.
 But what I wanted to alter my question was you guys have a very unique perspective because of your footprint across North America.
 And I wanted to see if you're hearing anything from customers, in-country, whether it's Mexico or Canada, kind of, under the broader dynamic that's occurring within the NAFTA renegotiation and if you're hearing anything positive or negative as it relates to your in-country assets and kind of the go-forward business dynamics?

 James P. Zallie - Ingredion, Inc.

 This is Jim Zallie.
 So, what I would say is that we feel that the quality of communication that's occurring between all three countries and what is at stake is very clearly understood.
 And that the teams that are actually doing the negotiating are working together extremely well.
 And the impacts from a standpoint on food and agriculture are really understood and being communicated to representatives at the state level such that the governments involved will have all of the information at their disposal to make a very robust (32:43) decision at the end.

 So – and then, obviously, we're working through our industry organization, which is the Corn Refiners Association, to communicate in relationship to the impacts to our industry.
 So, we feel communication is excellent and that all the facts are on the table.
 And we're developing obviously all of our plans for whatever the outcome may be to continue our business model.

 Brett Hundley - Vertical Trading Group LLC

 I appreciate that comment.
-And, I guess, where I was ultimately driving with here is a lot of people think about NAFTA dissolving as a worse-case scenario for a lot of industries, particularly across agriculture.
-But what I'm increasingly wondering and I'm curious if you guys have had these conversations internally is, if NAFTA does dissolve, is that potentially even a net benefit for Ingredion.
+And, I guess, where I was ultimately driving with here is a lot of people think about NAFTA dissolving as a worst-case scenario for a lot of industries, particularly across agriculture.
+But what I'm increasingly wondering, and I'm curious if you guys have had these conversations internally is, if NAFTA does dissolve, is that potentially even a net benefit for Ingredion.
 Ilene has long talked about the localness of these businesses.
 I'm just curious, given your asset footprint, if that's something that you – even if benefit is too strong of a word, if you can navigate that better than many might think.

 Ilene S. Gordon - Ingredion, Inc.

 Yeah.
 We really support free and open trade.
 And so, that's really how we think about it.
 And that even after the sugar suspension agreements were renegotiated, we thought very balanced.
 We looked at that as – made us very hopeful that it will all work out to be what it ought to be.
 So, we continue to support that open trade and believe that that's the course that we'll end up being at.
-And so, we don't take a position and are not having the discussions what if.
+And so, we don't take a position and are not having these discussions what if.

-We're obviously well-planned.
+We're obviously well planned.
 We have local ingredients.
 We still continue to, from a specialty point of view, take solutions from one area to another.
 And so, as an example, in Mexico, it's certainly very important that we have specialty solutions that help the consumer product companies save money.
-And we've actually worked on those briefs with the customers.
+And we've actually worked on those briefs with those customers.
 But as it relates to NAFTA, we believe that the open trade will continue and will be very important.

 Brett Hundley - Vertical Trading Group LLC

 Okay.
 I appreciate your comments on that.
-And then, I just have a question on APAC and then I'll yield the floor.
-So, I wanted to go back to an announcement that Thailand made on instituting tariffs for sweetened beverage imports and I wanted to tie that back into product mix changes that you guys are seeing in your Korean business.
+And then, I just have a question on APAC, and then I'll yield the floor.
+So, I wanted to go back to an announcement that Thailand made on instituting tariffs for sweetened beverage imports, and I wanted to tie that back into product mix changes that you guys are seeing in your Korean business.
 And I'm just curious, whether you're – with what you're seeing in Korea, if you're seeing the potential for more action like that, more broadly across the APAC region.
 And what that means for maybe near-term – both near-term volumes and longer-term margins for that geographical segment for you guys?

 Ilene S. Gordon - Ingredion, Inc.

 I'll start off and then Jim Gray can add something.
 But I would say that I've been actually very excited about the trends in Korea towards healthy specialty type ingredients.
-And that has given us the energy to really come off with formulations, especially in the sweetener area, to serve that market with those solutions.
+And that has given us the energy to really come up with formulations, especially in the sweetener area, to serve that market with those solutions.
 And it's not driven by any type of tariff or tax talk anywhere.
 And so, I look at that as the culture of Korea being really want to be driven towards healthy ingredients.
 So, there's always discussions in different regions of how this might – different taxes and trade.

-But, for the most part, we are very focused on the consumer and the demand for these healthy ingredients and the millennials that are buying their products, as they sit on their technology, their phones on their way home from work, whether it's in China or Thailand and coming up with solutions that end up in the grocery store.
-So, we feel that that region is – really, it's a young region.
+But, for the most part, we are very focused on the consumer and the demand for these healthy ingredients and the millennials that are buying their products, as they sit on their technology, their phones on their way home from work, whether it's in China or Thailand, and coming up with solutions that end up in the grocery store.
+So, we feel that that region is really, it's a young region.
 It's very right with wanting healthy, clean label solutions.
 So, Jim?

 James D. Gray - Ingredion, Inc.

 Maybe just to comment specifically on Thailand.
 As I interpreted, that import tariff was primarily designed just to tighten up the local market to support farmers of tapioca and rice.
 I view it as somewhat temporary.
-It might be in place for a year or so but it didn't seem to indicate that it was kind of a permanent shift in the government's view on tariffs.
+It might be in place for a year or so, but it didn't seem to indicate that it was kind of a permanent shift in the government's view on tariffs.

 Brett Hundley - Vertical Trading Group LLC

 Appreciate that.
 And, Ilene, let me echo my same thoughts that have been passed along here thus far.
-Congratulations on a job well done in Ingredion.
+Congratulations on a job well done at Ingredion.
 Thanks.

 Ilene S. Gordon - Ingredion, Inc.